Manufacturing Engineering Technology (MFET)

 SME – Millersville University.
 SME (formerly the Society of Manufacturing Engineers) is an organization for individuals, students, educators and companies involved in all facets of manufacturing.
 Founded in 1932, it is dedicated to advancing and educating the manufacturing industry.
 SME focuses its efforts on several areas of manufacturing: aerospace and defense, energy, medical and motorized vehicles.

-Association of Technology, Management & Applied Engineering (ATMAE) Student Chapter (aka MU Robotics Team) The MU Robotics Team has earned more than 30 awards since 2001 in national or international robotics competitions.
-The team boasts winning the 2010 and 2013 ATMAE National Robotics Competitions.
+'Ville Robotics - Association of Technology, Management & Applied Engineering (ATMAE) Student Chapter (aka MU Robotics Team) The MU Robotics Team has earned 50+ awards since 2001 in national or international robotics competitions.
+The team boasts seven national robotics championships.

 Epsilon Pi Tau (EPT) – Beta Phi Chapter.
 Epsilon Pi Tau is an international honor society for professions in technology.
 At Millersville, this includes Technology & Engineering Education, Applied Engineering & Technology Management, and Occupational Safety & Environmental Health majors.